 Along with respiratory complications, cardiovascular complications are common as well.
 Common cardiovascular complications in SCI are orthostatic hypotension, autonomic dysreflexia, impaired cardiovascular reflexes, reduced transmission of cardiac pain, loss of cardiac reflex acceleration, cardiac atrophy with tetraplegia due to loss of left ventricular mass, and pseudo-myocardial infarction (Sezer et al., 2015; Yarar-Fisher et al., 2017).

-One of the most common complications of SCI is spasticity.
+One of the most common complications of non-traumatic SCI is spasticity.
 Spasticity is characterized by hypertonus, increased intermittent or sustained involuntary somatic reflexes (hyperreflexia), clonus, and painful muscle spasms (McKay et al., 2018).
-The pathogenesis of spasticity in SCI patients is not clear but serves as a significant source of burden (Sezer et al., 2015; Abel & Rupp, 2015; Finnerup, 2017).
+The pathogenesis of spasticity in SCI patients is unclear but a significant burden source (Sezer et al., 2015; Abel & Rupp, 2015; Finnerup, 2017).

-A significant secondary complication of SCI is pressure ulcers.
-Pressure ulcers become localized injury to an area of the skin and/or underlying tissue, can be a life-threatening infection (Bhattacharya & Mishra, 2015).
+A significant secondary complication of non-traumatic SCI is pressure ulcers.
+Pressure ulcers become localized injuries to an area of the skin and/or underlying tissue and can be life-threatening (Bhattacharya & Mishra, 2015).
 Pressure ulcers are usually located in the ischium (31%), trochanters (26%), and sacrum (18%), and occasionally the heel (Sezer et al., 2015).